DataDog/datadog-api-client-ruby/docs/v2/MetricsAPI.md

 > delete_tag_configuration(metric_name)

-Delete a tag configuration

 Deletes a metric's tag configuration.
 Can only be used with application keys from users with the `Manage Tags for Metrics` permission.

 ### Examples